patrickcollins12/paisley/frontend/spec.md

 valid lists: `manual_tags`, `auto_tags` or `tags` (both)

 ```
-in            performs query: is in ['option', 'list']
+in            performs query: field in ['a', 'b']
 empty         performs query: is null or field = ''
 not empty     performs query: is null or field = ''
 ```